w3c/opentrack-cg/spec/model/overview.md

 ### Teams

-In certain competitions, such as relay races, competitors are groups of athletes or teams.
+In certain events, such as relay races, competitors are groups of athletes or teams.
 These teams could be clubs, national teams, or just a joint of several athletes.

 Teams may be described using the following attributes: